German B1 Level – Build Fluency & Confidence in German

 Addressing myths and clarifications

-Addressing myths about the German B1 level will assist language learners in maintaining motivation and setting reasonable goals for themselves.
+Addressing myths about the B1 level German will assist language learners in maintaining motivation and setting reasonable goals for themselves.

 Importance of setting realistic expectations